/ Our Story

 Charitable Registration # 11895 6572 RR0001

-To promote and encourage the conservation of historic/heritage structures and sites and attend to those matters which enhance and complement this purpose.
+Our mission is to promote and encourage the conservation of historic/heritage structures and sites and attend to those matters which enhance and complement this purpose.
 Emphasis will be on restoration, revitalization, preservation, education and advocacy, in order to augment the cultural inheritance of the community, with consideration for pertinent logistics and feasibility.

-What does Heritage Winnipeg Do?
+What does Heritage Winnipeg do?

 Advocacy, Education, Planning, Re-development